-We need to be aware of the seriousness of eating disorders, and recognize the signs and symptoms involved.
-Eating disorders can be treated, but individuals need appropriate help from qualified health care professionals.
-Treatment usually involves a team approach including care from physicians, mental health providers, nurses and nutritionists.
-Support from family and friends are also needed to help those suffering from an eating disorder.
+We need to be aware of the seriousness of eating disorders and recognize the signs and symptoms involved.
+Recovery from eating disorders is possible with help from qualified healthcare professionals.
+Treatment usually involves a team approach including care from knowledgeable medical providers, mental health providers, and dietitians.
+Support from family and friends is also needed to help those suffering from an eating disorder.

 - National Association of Anorexia Nervosa and Associated Disorders - Find free, peer support services